pootlepress/pootle-page-builder/README.txt

 = Where can I get help & support =

-For help & support please head over to http://docs.pootlepress.com where there are loads of helpful artciles and you can submit a support ticket.
+For help & support please head over to http://docs.pootlepress.com where there are loads of helpful articles and you can submit a support ticket.

 = How do I contribute? =